HGGM-LIM/compressed-sensing-diffusion-lung-MRI/README.md

 where Nabla is the spatial gradient, which leads to TV, F is the undersampled Fourier transform, u are the ventilation images, and M is an operator that encodes the relationship between ventilation images for consecutives values of b.
 This relationship can be approximated using a stretched exponential model
 ![](https://github.com/HGGM-LIM/compressed-sensing-diffusion-lung-MRI/blob/master/SIDER_equation_2.jpg)

-where D and alpha are estimated average values of diffusion (D) and heterogeneity index (alpha), respectively, which can be used to estimate the mean alveolar length (Lm).
-The following figure shows images of ventilation for a control and a patient (top right), the signal decay (top right) and estimated maps of D, alpha and Lm (bottom).
+where D and alpha are estimated average values of diffusion and heterogeneity index, respectively, which can be used to estimate the mean alveolar length (Lm).
+The following figure shows images of ventilation for a control and a patient (top left), the signal decay (top right) and estimated maps of D, alpha and Lm (bottom).

 ![](https://github.com/HGGM-LIM/compressed-sensing-diffusion-lung-MRI/blob/master/Image_ControlPatient_VentilationImage_D_D_alpha_Lm.jpg)

 ## Data
 Methods are assessed using fully sampled diffusion datasets of three normal volunteers and three patients with COPD (n=8, two patients had two acquisitions at different sessions), available from earlier work [Parra-Robles et al., Proceedings of ISMRM 2012, 820; Parra-Robles et al., Proceedings of ISMRM 2014, 3529].
 Data consisted of five slices (10 mm thick with 10 mm gap between slices), 64x64 resolution and 5 b-values (0, 1.6, 3.2, 4.8 and 6.4 s/cm2).